vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 For example, when Satan offered Jesus the kingdoms of the world {% rf 'Matthew 4:8–9' %}, he probably did not show the invalid by the pool of Bethesda who had suffered for thirty-eight years, longing to be healed, or the demoniac of Gadara living in tombs and cutting himself, or John the Baptist unjustly beheaded by a cowardly king.
 Satan would have shown Him only pomp and glitter: “the kingdoms of the world, and the glory of them” {% rf 'Matthew 4:8' %}.

 Similarly, when he tempted Eve {% rf 'Genesis 3:1–5' %},[^1] he drew her into a discussion by asking a devious question (“Yea, hath God said, Ye shall not eat of every tree of the garden?”), and quickly sowing doubt about God’s character (“Ye shall not surely die: For God doth know that in the day ye eat thereof, then your eyes shall be opened, and ye shall be as gods, knowing good and evil”).
 This swift twofold assault must have sent Eve’s mind spinning into an abyss of dissonance and perplexity: Was God not who she thought He was?
-Was He trying to scare her and Adam into obedience?
-Did He have their best interest in mind, or was He manipulating them?
-Was He preventing them from reaching a higher state of existence, and if so, why?
-And what was it like to be a god?
+Was He manipulating and preventing them from reaching a higher state of existence?
+What is it like to be a god?

 Lucifer likely presented similar questions before the angels.
 The Bible does not mention an off-limits tree in heaven, but, as we have seen, it offers evidence that there was a law Lucifer rebelled against—a clue that God’s law must have been the fulcrum of the heavenly controversy.
 Satan’s discourse with Eve insinuated that God was restricting her freedom by preventing her from reaching her fullest potential.
 If he felt that this assertion was strong enough to bring Eve to his side, he likely had prior success with the angels in heaven, and God’s law would have been the perfect freedom-restricting lever for him to use.